I’ve visited hundreds of organic, healthy living sites and I’m amazed that most even consider pork a food.

 “It is unclean to you.
 Of their flesh shall ye not eat.”

 The Scriptures warn us about the diseases lurking in these unclean animals, (they are scavengers of the earth).
 These signals have been placed there for very good reasons.
 They are flashing red lights to keep us from impending disaster.

-During recent years discoveries by the medical establishment has brought to light reasons why God, thousands of years ago, condemned the hog as unfit for food.
+During recent years discoveries by the medical establishment have brought to light reasons why, thousands of years ago, God condemned the hog as unfit for food.

 The microscope has revealed that the flesh of hogs is often infested with trichina worms, which, when taken into the human body, multiply and begin to work their way through the entire system, even into the brain and heart.
 This condition is known as trichinosis.

 Even today in America, the public is warned and advised to cook ALL pork well done.
 This is to make sure that the only trichinae worm you eat is a cooked one.
 But it is a known fact that heat does not guarantee the killing of all pork worms.

 The larva are very tiny and you can unknowingly swallow several hundred of them.
 Then, when the natural warmth and even temperature of your body envelops them, they dissolve and become free to go about the task of growing and breeding further in your body.